daddykev/ddex-workbench/docs/ddex-dsp.md

 ## Project Overview

 DDEX DSP is an open-source, npm-installable Digital Service Provider (streaming platform) that receives DDEX ERN deliveries, processes them into a searchable catalog, and provides a complete music streaming experience.
-Part of the DDEX ecosystem alongside DDEX Workbench and DDEX Distro.
+Part of the DDEX Workbench ecosystem alongside DDEX Distro.

 ### Vision
 Enable anyone to launch a DDEX-compliant streaming service in minutes, from testing environments for labels to fully-featured platforms for emerging markets.